Musik.

 Loud rock trio, Boston → New York City — abrasive yet melodic, filed somewhere near the Fall, Gang of Four, Fugazi, Slint, and the Jesus Lizard.

 moveable began during the long winter of 1994 with five 19-year-old boys in Boston and rose from the ashes as a trio in New York City by 1998: Kyle Richards (bass, vocals), Bill French (drums), and Klokie (guitar).
+The band had cycled through earlier names first — Cornelius [the Younger], Merrick, and The J. Edgars — before settling on moveable.
 Once described as “the soundtrack for the sexually frustrated,” then more accurately as “dynamic, between really loud and sort of loud.”

-Releases: a 7” on Front Yard Records (1997), a split single with post-rock neighbors Cathode (Polterchrist Records), a third single on Sandbox Records (1999), and a full-length recorded with Rick Pelletier at the Parlour in Pawtucket, RI.
+Releases: a 7” on Front Yard Records (1997), a split single with post-rock neighbors Cathode (Polterchrist Records, 1998), a third single on Sandbox Records (1999), and a self-titled CD in 1998 recorded at Supersonic in Cambridge, MA.
+In March 2000 the band cut twelve tracks with Ric Peletier at the Parlour in Pawtucket, RI for what would have been their full-length; they broke up before it was finished, and those rough mixes are the record that never was.
 Played the Continental, Coney Island High, Luna Lounge, Brownies, the Middle East, the Rat, and most respectable (and otherwise) rooms in the Northeast.
-Bandcamp reissue in progress.